karolkowalewski-dev/myteam/README.md

 # myteam
-Find the best talent website project
+Project in progress called "Find the best talent" website.